The cheapest supermarket of 2023 has been revealed. Do you think it works out the cheapest when you shop?

 Join Swagbucks here >>

-It’s a hotly debated topic and one that gets asked a lot in our supermarket savings community – where is the lowest priced place to shop?
+It’s a hotly debated topic and one that gets asked often in our ‘supermarket savings community’: Where is the lowest-priced place to shop?

 Sure, for ME, and the stuff I buy, one supermarket can work out cheaper.

-However, we don’t have young kids or pets, so we save on the additional costs, and no one in the family has allergies or intolerances to food.
+However, we don’t have young kids, so we save on the additional costs, and no one in the family has allergies or intolerances to food.

 Just because the basket of food I buy one week is cheaper, the stuff you buy might work out more expensive.